AI MedTech Match Grand Challenge

 How it Works

-Interested Michigan Medicine faculty from the Department of Surgery and the Rogel Cancer Center submit a short (up to 5-minutes) video presenting a health AI research idea.
+Interested clinical faculty submit a short video (up to 5 minutes long) presenting a health AI research idea.

 • This stage occurs before AI faculty have been engaged